grtcdr/darkman.el/MANUAL.md

 ## Working alongside the built-in safety features

-`load-theme` is part of the `custom.el` library and it comes with certain [security features](https://www.gnu.org/software/emacs/manual/html_node/emacs/Custom-Themes.html) that you may regard as inconvenient, but they're absolutely necessary to preserve the security of your system.
+`load-theme` is part of the `custom` library and it comes with certain [security features](emacs#Custom Themes) that you may regard as inconvenient, but they're absolutely necessary to preserve the security of your system.
 We have decided to work hand in hand with these pre-existing safety mechanisms in lieu of implementing our own.

-Problems may arise <sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> if this package is loaded in a [server setting](emacs#Emacs Server) and
+Problems may arise <sup><a id="fnr.1" class="footref" href="#fn.1" role="doc-backlink">1</a></sup> if this package is loaded in a [server
-too early during the initialization phase, i.e. before `custom-file`, you can prevent this from happening by activating the mode **only** when the session has been fully initialized:
+setting](emacs#Emacs Server) and too early during the initialization phase, i.e. before `custom-file`, you can prevent this from happening by activating the mode **only** when the session has been fully initialized:

     (when (daemonp)
       (add-hook 'server-after-make-frame-hook #'darkman-mode)